docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 {(/^[A-Za-z ]+$/).test(value) ? x : y}

-``` - `null`/`undefined` are omitted, others coerced to strings - RegExp literals need parentheses - Expressions are escaped to prevent injection - For HTML: `{@html potentiallyUnsafeHtmlString}` ## Comments ```svelte ``` ## docs/svelte/03-template-syntax/02-if.md # {#if ...} ```svelte {#if expression}...{/if} {#if expression}...{:else if expression}...{/if} {#if expression}...{:else}...{/if} ``` Conditionally render content with if blocks: ```svelte {#if answer === 42}
+``` - Use `` to disable warnings - Use `` for component documentation ## docs/svelte/03-template-syntax/02-if.md # {#if ...} ```svelte {#if expression}...{/if} {#if expression}...{:else if expression}...{/if} {#if expression}...{:else}...{/if} ``` Conditionally render content with if blocks: ```svelte {#if answer === 42}

 what was the question?

-{/if} ``` Chain conditions with `{:else if}` and `{:else}`: ```svelte {#if porridge.temperature > 100}
+{/if} ``` Chain conditions with `:else if` and `:else`: ```svelte {#if porridge.temperature > 100}

 too hot!